jhasse/jngl/README.md

 ## Android

 Install the Android SDK and let `ANDROID_HOME` point to it.
-Also install the NDK and make sure that `ndk-build` is on your `PATH`.
-Then run:
+Also install the NDK and let `ANDROID_NDK_HOME` point to that.
+Type the following to run the test app via ADB:

 ```
-ln -s /usr/include/boost android/include/boost
-ndk-build -j$(nproc) -C android/jngl
-cd android/test
-./gradlew build
+make -C android run
 ```

 ## iOS